elenatorro/proyecto-dagu/notes/knowledge.md

 - Show the number of registered users, interactions and generated reports in the last month.
 - Are you a private University in Spain?
 Write me an email and we can talk.

+Ideas:
+- Apply text summarization tools to texts.
+This will allow us to compare subjects / studies.
+- Apply important words extraction tools to texts.
+This will allow us to compare subjects / studies.